dokku/dokku/docs/community/tutorials/run-on-external-volume.md

 In order to leverage cloud-provider facilities like _attachable volumes_, (_a.k.a. block storage_)
 the following is an easy tutorial to achieve Dokku runs on them.

+> Warning: If the block storage is not available and attached on boot it is possible that containers will not correctly start.
+Please keep this in mind when considering moving Dokku and/or Docker to network attached storage.

 ## Tutorial

 The following is intended to be executed on the dokku host machine as `root`.
 Say, _for instance_, that our volume is mapped into the systems as `/dev/vdb1`.